• Skip to primary navigation

 NOTE: You can print the FULL recipe with all ingredients & detailed instructions below!

-dressing in a jar next to a bowl of salad.
+Dressing in a jar next to a kitchen towel.

 Expert Tips